lsst-sims/sims_featureScheduler_runs1.4/README.md

 ## rolling

 Testing rolling cadences where we divide the WFD area into 2, 3, or 6 bands.
 These all perform regular full-sky coverage at the start and end of the survey.

+The rolling cadences has a larger mean slewtime, even though the number of fitler changes seems about the same.
+The basis function weights probably need more tuning for rolling cadence strategy, or the rolling footprint basis function might not be quite right since the slewtime problem appears in the first year.

 ## short_exp